j-hannes/snap-tutorial/chapter1.md

 The installation can take some time depending on how much dependency packages you already installed previously.

-After all packages have been downloaded and installed successfully you are probably most curious to try Snap straight away, maybe with some small test applications.
+After all packages have been downloaded and installed successfully you are probably most curious to try Snap right away, to see that this stuff really works, especially if you are new to Haskell web development.

-For that Snap offers a scaffolding tool that automatically creates minimal complete applications.
-Snap comes with three different applications that can be created in such a way.
+As at the very beginning you wont have the overview about the framework to know what to start with, Snap offers a scaffolding tool that automatically creates minimal complete applications.
+Snap comes with three different applications that can be created in such a way:

     $ snap init barebones

-This command creates a minimal runnable example application consisting of about 20 lines of code.
+The first command creates a minimal but runnable example application consisting of just 20 lines of code.
 The quickstart quide [24] provides more information about that variant.
-If you wish just create a custom folder for a test application, run that command and have a looks at the created files and finally run the project either after a cabal installation or simply with 'runhaskell src/Main' if you don't want to install anything for now.
+If you wish just create a custom folder for a test application, run that command, maybe have a look at the created files and finally run the project either after a cabal installation 'cabal install' or simply with 'runhaskell src/Main' if you don't want to install anything for now.
 You browser should show a simple 'hello world' response when you request the 'localhost:8000' URL.
 It might also be helpful to read the Snap API